reejk/StaticEcs/docs/en/main-types/standardcomponent.md

 > Can also be used for small components 1-8 bytes in size, if no logic is required based on the presence or absence of a component
 >
 > For example, the internal version of an entity `entity.Version()` is a standard component
-- Optimized storage and direct access to data by entity ID
-- Cannot be deleted, only modified
-- Not included in queries, as it is present on all entities
-- Represented as a custom structure with a `IStandardComponent` marker interface

 #### Example:
 ```c#